goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - It is hard to get a reference to that `history` object.
 - So the solution would be to do something like this.
   - So we have got `history` object that gets created by the `BrowserRouter`, it communicates the `history` object down to our component and then we could say that anytime that our component calls our action creator, the component should pass along the `history` object into the action creator.
-- So essentially saying that inside of our action creator, we would receive not only our form values but also some `history` object as well.
+- So essentially saying that inside of our action creator, we would receive not only our `formvalues` but also some `history` object as well.
 ```js
 export const createStream = (formValues, history) => {
   return async (dispatch, getState) => {